zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/decoupling-apis.md

 ## Introduction

 Exposing view entities instead of the underlying persistable entity takes away the complexity of the underlying schema.
-This helps you prevent frequent API changes in the event of data model changes.
+This helps you prevent frequent API changes in case the data model changes.
 It also allows you to consolidate data from multiple tabs in a single API.

 For this purpose of this use case, the following domain model is used: